veteran in black and white

 Not all states provide tax relief for military retirees, and some tax military retirement pay at the stateโ€™s full income tax rates, like:

-• California: Military retirement pay is fully taxed at the state’s income tax rates, which are among the highest in the nation.
-This significantly impacts retirees, particularly those with higher pensions.
+Military retirement pay in California is taxed at the state’s standard income tax rates, which are among the highest in the country.
+With tax brackets reaching up to 13.3%, California’s tax structure significantly affects military retirees, particularly those receiving substantial pensions.

 Financial Planning Considerations